Unit VII. Presence

 down from the navel and about two fingers inside, more if you are well-padded,

 but in front of the spine.
-Then bring your attention to the Hara
+Then bring your attention to the Hara and

-about what you experienced.
+what you experienced.

 Characteristics of Presence